wbrickner/fast-image-filter/README.md

 # FastImageFilter [Alpha]

-FastImageFilter (FIF) applies special 'filters' to images, emphasizing and deamphasizing structures at different length scales.
+FastImageFilter (FIF) applies spectral filters to images, emphasizing and deemphasizing structures at different length scales.
 You write your filter (frequency modifier function), and FIF runs it (quickly).

 # Installation

 Installation of FIF should be very straightforward.
-Simply copy the contents of the `./src/` folder somewhere accessible (probably inside your project).
+Simply copy the contents of the `./src/` folder somewhere accessible to your build system (probably inside your project).

 ## Dependencies